AshlynnLu/profile-page/README.md

 ## photo/

 This directory contains my photography shown in 'Photo' page.
 Format can be found in [photo.qmd](photo.qmd).
+The [lightbox extension](https://github.com/quarto-ext/lightbox) is used for the layout.

 ## To reproduce